Garrett Broshuis

-Garrett Ray Broshuis (born December 18, 1981) is a former professional baseball player in the San Francisco Giants organization.
+Garrett Ray Broshuis (born December 18, 1981) is an American attorney, athletes' rights advocate, and former professional baseball player in the San Francisco Giants organization.
 He was drafted in the 5th round of the 2004 Major League Baseball Draft after an All-American career at the University of Missouri.
 He was also a first team Academic All-American and is a member of Phi Beta Kappa honor's society.
-He has written extensively about life in minor league baseball initially for the Sporting News and currently for Baseball America.
+As a player, he wrote extensively about life in minor league baseball initially for the Sporting News and later for Baseball America.
+He represents minor league baseball players in a landmark minimum wage case that settled for $185 million, and helped Minor League Baseball players unionize in 2022.

 Early life

-Born in the small town of Advance, Missouri, Broshuis attended high school at Advance High School, where he graduated valedictorian with a perfect 4.0 GPA.
-Named All-State in both basketball and baseball, he also was selected as one of Missouri's Top 100 High School Scholars.
+Broshuis was born in the small town of Advance, Missouri, where he attended high school and graduated valedictorian with a perfect 4.0 GPA.
+He was named All-State in basketball and baseball and was selected as one of Missouri's Top 100 High School Scholars.

-Attending the University of Missouri on both academic and an athletic scholarships, he graduated with a bachelor's degree in Psychology with minors in Political Science and Spanish in 2004.
-His 3.92 GPA solidified his first team Academic All-American status, while also leading to his selection as Missouri's nominee for the Big 12 Conference's 2004 Student-Athlete of the Year.
+Broshuis attended the University of Missouri on both academic and athletic scholarships.
+He graduated with a 3.92 GPA and earned a bachelor's degree in Psychology with minors in Political Science and Spanish in 2004.

-Baseball career

-Broshuis finished his career with the Missouri Tigers baseball team in 2004, after a perfect 11–0 season.
+During his last season with the Missouri Tigers baseball team, Broshuis achieved a perfect 11–0 season.
 While there he played with future Major League Baseball stars such as Ian Kinsler and Max Scherzer.
 He helped lead the Tigers to two NCAA Regional appearances.
+In 2004, he was named a third-team All-American, a first-team Academic All-American, and was Missouri's nominee for the Big 12 Conference's 2004 Student-Athlete of the Year.

+Baseball career

 The San Francisco Giants selected Broshuis in the fifth round of the 2004 MLB Draft.
 Upon being drafted by the Giants, Broshuis was assigned to the short-season Salem-Keizer Volcanoes of the Northwest League before moving on to the San Jose Giants of the California League.
-In 2005, Broshuis went back to San Jose where he finished second in the league in wins and in the top 10 in ERA.
+In 2005, Broshuis was named to Baseball America's list of top 30 prospects for the San Francisco Giants.
+Broshuis returned to San Jose that season, and he finished second in the league in wins and in the top 10 in ERA.
 This led to a late-season promotion to the Fresno Grizzlies of the Pacific Coast League, a Triple-A league.

 In 2006, Broshuis was sent to the Connecticut Defenders of the Eastern League, where he played for the next three years, leading the league in losses during the 2007 campaign before finishing second in the league in wins during the 2008 season.
+His playing career ended after the 2009 season.